World AIDS Day 2016: View The NAMES Project AIDS Memorial Quilt Online

 To date all more than 48,000 panels make up The AIDS Quilt, creating a permanent visual record of the AIDS pandemic.

-On this World AIDS Day 2015 you can visit the massive memorial by clicking HERE and remember those who were casualties the disease that wiped out almost an entire generation of gay men during the most tragic time that our community has ever faced.
+You can visit the massive memorial by clicking HERE and remember those who were casualties the disease that wiped out almost an entire generation of gay men during the most tragic time that our community has ever faced.

 God bless them all.